velkuns/Eureka-Money/README.md

 ### License

-Eureka\App\Console\Password is licensed under the MIT License - see the `LICENSE` file for details
+Eureka\Money is licensed under the MIT License - see the `LICENSE` file for details